 Expansion of CRA Credit for Activities in Response to COVID-19

-Joint statement from the Federal Reserve System, FDIC, and the OCC providing guidance to financial institutions on how they can receive credit on their Community Reinvestment Act (CRA) activities to low- and moderate-income people and communities affected by the coronavirus.
+Joint statement from the Federal Reserve System, FDIC, and the OCC providing guidance to financial institutions on receiving credit on their Community Reinvestment Act activities to low- and moderate-income people and communities affected by the coronavirus.

 IDFPR, Banks, and Advocacy Groups Work Together to Help to Unbanked Cash Stimulus Checks

 New options for unbanked Illinoisans seeking to cash their stimulus checks without incurring check cashing fees.
 A number of banking institutions (including Wells Fargo, JPMorgan Chase, U.S. Bank, Fifth Third and First Midwest, and others), will work with non-customers on cashing their stimulus checks for free.

 Straightforward website that pulls together clear information to help Illinoisans get their stimulus payments and answer related questions.
 Includes resources to help nonprofits spread the word.
 Created by a nonprofit coalition.